MaxYari/TES3MP-Better-Intro/README.md

 **Based on** [StartupScript](https://github.com/Skvysh/TES3MP-Scripts/tree/master/StartupScripts) with few minor tweaks.

-This scripts bring new character experience closer to the single-player Morrowind.
+These scripts bring new character experience closer to original Morrowind.
-Instead of being spawned on the streets of Balmora, new characters appear on the imperial ship and go through census office as usual albeit without character generation process in the office.
+Instead of being spawned on the streets of Balmora - new characters appear aboard the imperial prison ship and go through the census office, albeit without character generation process in it.

 ## Installation
-Drag'n'Drop solution for lazy, paste contents of this archive into OpenMW/mp-stuff replacing the original files.
+Drag'n'Drop solution for lazy, paste contents of this archive into OpenMW/mp-stuff replacing original files.

-If cells affected by this script were already intialised - they should be removed (by removing files with corresponding cell names in `mp-stuff/data/cell`), be warned that removing those files would reset all of the changed done to those cells by players.
+If cells affected by this script were already initialised - they should be removed (by removing files with corresponding cell names in `mp-stuff/data/cell`), be warned that removing those files will reset all of the changes done to those cells by players.
 If you don't care and/or this is a fresh server - just remove everything in that folder.

 If you've already altered script/config files present in this repo and don't want to replace them - you'd better follow instructions (linked above) on installing StartupScripts and enabling census and excise office.

 ## Issues